What is Mental Wellness?

 • Set SMART goals (Specific, Measurable, Achievable, Relevant, Time-bound)

-• Take intentional daily steps towards your goals, no matter how little it may seem.
+• Take intentional daily steps towards your goals, no matter how little they may seem.

 • Maintain a healthy lifestyle.
 This is easier said than done because most people are guilty of an unhealthy lifestyle.